A-Vite® 50000 I.U. Capsule

 Retinol

-Read all of this leaflet carefully before you start this medicine.
+Read all of this leaflet carefully before you start this medicine because it contains important information for you.

 Keep this leaflet.
 You may need to read it again.